-CMO is our major shareholder.
-As of June 1, 2007, CMO beneficially owned 12.56% of our outstanding shares.
+CMO is a major shareholder of ours.
+As of June 1, 2008, CMO beneficially owned 13.0% of our outstanding shares.
 We have a close relationship with CMO, a leading TFT-LCD panel manufacturer based in Taiwan which is listed on the Taiwan Stock Exchange.
-CMO's primary focus is the manufacturing of large-sized TFT-LCD panels for use in notebook computers, desktop monitors and LCD televisions.
+CMO's primary focus is the manufacture of large-sized TFT-LCD panels for use in notebook computers, desktop monitors and LCD televisions.
 Several of Himax Taiwan's initial employees, including Dr. Biing-Seng Wu, our chairman, were employees of CMO prior to the establishment of Himax Taiwan.
-CMO was Himax Taiwan's largest shareholder at the time of its incorporation and remains one of our largest shareholders.
+CMO was Himax Taiwan's largest shareholder at the time of its incorporation and remains one of our largest external shareholders.
 CMO has also been our largest customer since our inception.
-As of December 31, 2006, sales to CMO (together with its affiliates) accounted for 55.0% of our revenues.
+As of December 31, 2007, sales to CMO (together with its affiliates) accounted for 58.8% of our revenues.
 Certain of our directors also hold key management positions at CMO.
 Jung-Chun Lin, our director, holds the positions of director, vice president, chief financial officer and chief accounting officer at CMO.
 Dr. Biing-Seng Wu, our chairman, is also a director, executive vice president and chief technology officer of CMO.
 We also have entered into various transactions with CMO as further described below.